 Four Ohio beekeepers designed a LAAZY Hive system to solve some of the physical barriers that they began to experience.
 They hope it will be a solution for other beekeepers or beekeepers-to-be.

 “The design of the AZ hives takes away the physical demands of beekeeping- standing, lifting, bending, carrying heavy boxes, and suffering in high heat and humidity,” explained Jeannie Saum.
 “However, replacing one’s existing hive equipment with AZ-style hives is cost-prohibitive.
-We set out to find an economical way to modify Langstroth hive components that beekeepers already have, into Slovenian AZ-style beehives with the use of common hand power tools that most people have.
+We set out to find an economical way to modify Langstroth hive components that beekeepers already have into Slovenian AZ-style beehives using common hand power tools that most people have.
 We wanted this to be doable by the average person with only basic woodworking skills.”

-The team developed this guide which includes detailed figures and instructions for thier LA-AZY Hive system.
+The team developed this guide which includes detailed figures and instructions for their LAAZY Hive system.